Vitacura: Demographics

+Immigration

+As of the 2024 census, immigrants make up 10.9% of the population - 6.0% are from South America, 1.4% from North America, 2.5% from Europe, 0.7% from Asia, 0.1% from Africa, and 0.1% from Oceania.

 Administration

 As a commune, Vitacura is a third-level administrative division of Chile administered by a municipal council, headed by a mayor (alcalde, in Spanish) who is directly elected every four years.
 The mayor Camila Merino (Evópoli) has been in the position since 2021.
 The communal council has the following members: